nagygr/mango/go.md

 ### Initial layout issue on i3wm

-On i3wm Fyne windows can look bad and the widgets may be partially unresponsive.
+On i3wm Fyne windows can look bad and the widgets may be partially unresponsive upon startup.
 A resize or move fixes the issue which can be automated with the following workaround:

 Instead of